xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/line.md

 ![Tooltip example](/img/Scrollable.gif)

 By setting the viewport to be smaller than the domain, you can make the chart scrollable.
 In this example, the viewport has a width of 5, while the x-domain has a range of 10.
-You can also change where the viewport initially starts with `initialOrigin`.
+You can also change where the viewport initially starts with the `initialOrigin` attribute of the `viewport` prop.
+(Check [Chart props](chart.md#chart-props))

 ```jsx
 <Chart